Nowata, Oklahoma: Airport

 Nowata Municipal Airport is located on the north side of the city on US-169.
 Runway 17/35 is 2,500 by 45 ft and is an asphalt paved runway.
 Runway 5/23 is a grass runway measuring 2,500 by 45 ft.
-Nowata Municipal Airport is owned by the City of Nowata.
+The facility is owned by the City of Nowata.

 Railroad

-Nowata Oklahoma is served by the Union Pacific Railroad.
-The Wagoner Subdivision begins to the north in the nearby city of Coffeyville Kansas and runs roughly parallel with US-169 through Nowata County.
+Nowata is served by the Union Pacific Railroad.
+The Wagoner Subdivision begins to the north in the nearby city of Coffeyville, Kansas and runs roughly parallel with US-169 through Nowata County.
 The subdivision runs through the towns of South Coffeyville, Lenapah, Delaware, Nowata, and Watova.
-The Union Pacific Wagoner Subdivision and the Burlington Northern & Santa Fe Cherokee Subdivision has its diamond in the nearby city of Claremore Oklahoma.
-The south end of the Wagoner Subdivision is located in the city of Van Buren Arkansas.
+The Union Pacific Wagoner Subdivision and the BNSF Cherokee Subdivision have a diamond in the nearby city of Claremore, Oklahoma.
+The south end of the Wagoner Subdivision is located in the city of Van Buren, Arkansas.

 Filmography

 Nowata was the setting for the 1998 movie Possums.
 In the movie, a man played by Mac Davis tries to bring back the town's cancelled high school football program.
 Scenes were filmed in town and guest starred Barry Switzer and many locals.